Work with the GitHub Workflow

 The GitHub flow is a lightweight workflow that lets you experiment with new ideas safely, without fear of compromising a project.
 The main steps are:

-- Create a branch off of master
+- Create a branch off of main

 - Make commits

 - Open a pull request